Vietnam.vn - Nền tảng quảng bá Việt Nam

 In Australia, the Ministry of Science and Technology announced on April 12 that the government had asked its scientific advisory body for advice on how to respond to AI and was considering next steps.

-The move raises questions about how safe AI is and what governments can do to mitigate the risks.
-A March report by consultancy KPMG and the Australian Information Industry Association found that two-thirds of Australians said there were insufficient laws or regulations in place to prevent AI from being misused, while less than half of those surveyed believed AI was being used safely in the workplace.
+The move raises questions about the safety of AI and what governments can do to mitigate its risks.
+A March report by consultancy KPMG and the Australian Information Industry Association found that two-thirds of Australians said there were insufficient laws or regulations to prevent AI from being misused, while less than half believed AI was being used safely in the workplace.

 World - Which countries in the world have 'taken action' with ChatGPT and AI technology?
 (Figure 2).